-For example, the team behind Enablon 4.0, our nextgeneration environmental, health, and safety software solution, seeks to make sense of available data in order to understand, predict, and prevent incidents.
+For example, the team behind Enablon 4.0, our next-generation environmental, health, and safety software solution, seeks to make sense of available data in order to understand, predict, and prevent incidents.
 For every fatality, 300,000 unsafe conditions and behaviors are reported by workers in industries across the board.
 Leveraging the reported data can truly help to save lives.
 Using sensor-enabled equipment, cloud computing applications, mobile capabilities, and big data analytics, the Enablon 4.0 team was able to create a fully integrated and automated system to detect risks in real time.
 The AI-engine they created continuously learns risk and control patterns from the industries it operates in, which allows customers to make data-driven decisions and prevent incidents from happening.

 According to Gartner, only ten percent of the vast number of companies that collect customer feedback act on it, and even fewer tell their customers what action they've taken as a result of their feedback.
 Through Beyond the Score, a customer experience measurement program, Wolters Kluwer is able to listen to and understand the customer journey and act on customer feedback.
-The enterprise-wide customer experience measurement Cyberattacks are an unfortunate reality in this increasingly digital world.
-What matters most is how we prepare, defend, and respond to these situations.

-program is being executed in tandem with incorporating analytics and data management to amplify the most important customer insights.
+The enterprise-wide customer experience measurement program is being executed in tandem with incorporating analytics and data management to amplify the most important customer insights.
 As a result, the team is now driving accountable actions, creating more memorable experiences for customers, and influencing millions of existing revenues.